Meet The Governors

-I have lived in Wellingborough for 30 years and am the father of two daughters and a son.
+I have lived in Wellingborough for over 30 years and am the father of two daughters and a son.

 I started to be a governor of the shadow special schools body before the creation of Friars and Rowan Gate schools in the town and therefore have been on the governing body from the start of the school.
 Currently I am vice chair and hold the same position on the Wrenn governing body, where I have served for more than 20 years.

 I have been a Borough councilor and have been an advisor at Nene Valley Citizens Advice for the past 10 years, specializing in employment, benefits and relationship problems.

 I am particularly interested in safeguarding of students and personnel issues at schools.